flashbots/raytracing/lido-deploy.md

 >>> stake(lido, [(stakers[0], 1 * 10**18), (stakers[1], 32 * 10**18), (stakers[2], 96 * 10**18)], deployer)
 ```

-This will also pretend beacon balance has increased due to staking rewards.
+This will also pretend that validators' beacon balance has increased due to staking rewards, so stETH balances of stakers will also increase.

 #### 8. Print stakers' and node operators' stETH balances